 Our Analysis and Test Results

-The Blizzard II is a well-tractioned snowshoe that all our testers enjoyed.
-From the aggressive crampons and excellent float to the fast Boa binding system, this is a very good buy to consider for both packed trails and breaking out on fresh new snow.
+The Blizzard is a well-tractioned snowshoe that all our testers enjoyed.
+From the aggressive crampons and excellent float to the fast Boa binding system, this is an excellent buy to consider for both packed trails and breaking out on fresh new snow.

-The Blizzard III excels in this category due to well-conceived design.
+The Blizzard excels in this category due to its well-conceived design.
 The high carbon steel crampons in front are multidirectional and angled outward strategically.
-The back V-shaped crampons are also burly and help solidify your sticking power whether you're going uphill, downhill, or traversing.
+The back V-shaped crampons are also burly and help solidify your sticking power, whether you're going uphill, downhill, or traversing.
 Even the clips that attach the decking to the outer tube are ribbed for extra grip.

-There are other models in our review like the MSR Lightning Ascent, our Editors' Choice and the MSR Evo, our Best Buy for Versatility that have teeth down the entirety of their sides instead of a mostly smooth tube, giving them even better traction.
-But for most users and most situations, the Blizzard III won't let you down.
+There are other models in our review that have teeth down the entirety of their sides instead of a mostly smooth tube, giving them even better traction.
+But for most users and most situations, the Blizzard won't let you down.

 Ease of Use

-This model was one of two in our review with a Boa binding.
+This model is one of two in our review with a Boa binding.
 Boa systems are easy and fast to use once you learn their quirks.
-But, they are much bulkier than the flat, compressible straps on the MSR models we tested, so consider how packable you need your snowshoes to be.
-The Boa dial can also be hard to pull up on and open if you have particularly cold hands or thick gloves.
+But, they are much bulkier than other shoes that we tested, so consider how packable you need your snowshoes to be.
+The Boa dial can also be hard to pull up and open if you have particularly cold hands or thick gloves.
 They are also prone to icing in some conditions, though we didn't personally experience this.

 While some people love Boa bindings, we found the thin wires laced through the system finicky at times.
-It is also easy to strap each foot in a little differently if you don't pay attention to exactly where the ball of your foot is sitting when tightening every up.
+It is also easy to strap each foot in a little differently if you don't pay attention to exactly where the ball of your foot is sitting when tightening everything up.
 Finally, the back heel strap is a tooth-and-buckle system that can be awkward to cinch tight.
-We preferred the easy ratcheting system of other models, however, once you've figured out the nuances of the binding on the Blizzard, everything else will be smooth sailing.

-If something happened to your Boa system during a hike, you would be hard pressed to make a field repair.
-If you plan to be out in extremely remote places, we recommended a more straightforward system like on the Lightning Ascent.
-You could break a strap, maybe even two, on the Lightning and still make it back to your car.
+If something happened to your Boa system during a hike, you would be hard-pressed to make a field repair.
+If you plan to be out in extremely remote places, we recommended a more straightforward system where you could break a strap, maybe even two, and still make it back to your car.

 These are an investment, though we feel they are generally worth the price for what you get.
-However, there are cheaper options like the MSR Evo that are a bit more versatile and durable.
+However, there are also cheaper options that are a bit more versatile and durable.

-All in all, we very much enjoyed our time with the Blizzard III and would recommend them for a lot of different applications.
+All in all, we very much enjoyed our time with the Blizzard and would recommend them for a lot of different applications.
 They float well, are comfortable and easy to walk in, and provide confidence-inspiring traction.
-While the Boa bindings may not be the most durable or appropriate for deeply remote areas, we had no problems with them during our testing period and liked how well they fit a variety of differently shaped and sized boots.
+The Boa bindings may not be the most durable or appropriate for deeply remote areas, but we had no problems with them during our testing period and like how well they fit a variety of differently shaped and sized boots.